Bobagi/WishCart/README.md

 ### TypeScript

 **TypeScript** is a typed superset of JavaScript that compiles to plain JavaScript.
 We use TypeScript in WishCart to add static types to the code, reducing errors and making the codebase easier to maintain.

-### Knex.js

-**Knex.js** is a SQL query builder for Node.js.
-It's used in this project for handling migrations and writing database queries in an easy and database-agnostic way.

 ### PostgreSQL